nauam/Courses/docs/administration/projects/resource-model-sources/vmware.md

 ```

-For QW Control launcher, the truststore file will be located on `$RDECK_BASE/etc/`, for deb/rpm package will be located on `/etc/qwcontrol/ssl/`
+For Rundeck launcher, the truststore file will be located on `$RDECK_BASE/etc/`, for deb/rpm package will be located on `/etc/rundeck/ssl/`

 - (Optional) You can also add the certificate to the JVM